mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 .. option:: --age=<time>

-   Only show processes that have been in the current state more than a given time
+   Display only processes that have been in the current state more than a given time

 .. option::  --format=<format>, -f<format>